evanwill/_drafts/_notes/linux-intro.md

 Unlike windows, mac, or chrome, with Linux you have a choice of desktops.
 It is separate from the core of the distro and can be installed independently.
 In fact you can [install more than one](https://www.linux.com/news/5-linux-desktop-environments-rise-2017)!
+In most cases you will choose a distro bundled with a DE, and most distros will give you several choices.
 Things to consider:
 - Weight.
 How graphics heavy is it.
 If you have an old computer or low spec hardware, go light!
 - Configurability.
 How much do you want to tweak the look and feel?
 Do you want it to just look good out of the box?